Florida Hit and Run Accident Lawyer

 If there is a collision between two cars and one leaves, the driver that leaves is guilty of hit and run, regardless of whether he or she caused the accident.
 Additionally, collisions involving bicycles, motorcycles or any type of vehicle on the road can be a hit and run if one of the parties leaves the scene.

-What Are My Options After a Hit and Run?
+What Are My Options After a Hit and Run in Florida?

 Even if the other driver is never found, you may be able to collect damages from your own insurance company.
 You should review your auto insurance policy to see if you purchased uninsured/underinsured motorist coverage.
 This provision protects individuals who are involved in an accident with a driver that does not have enough coverage to pay for damages, or if the motorist was uninsured.

 UM/UIM coverage will also provide damages in the event of a hit and run.
 Working with your insurance company, however, can be complicated.
 Even though you bought your policy and pay your premiums, they still don’t want to have to pay you money.
 For help in dealing with an insurance company after a hit and run accident.

 For more information regarding your rights after an accident regardless of the cause of the car wreck, contact the experienced Personal Injury Lawyers in Florida from Wolf & Pravato – 1-954-633-8270.